PYPYPYJ/HMM/README.md

-//C version of hmm
-//implemented by PYPYPYJ
+//MKL version of hmm, implemented by PYPYPYJ